dmytro-demchyna/schema-keeper/README.md

 files with the source code of each stored procedure from the current schema, and the `tables` folder contains files with the structure and relations of each table.

 ### verifyDump
-After the dump is saved with `writeDump` function, the current state of the database becomes stored in the file system, so it becomes possible to check whether the database structure has changed after the dump has been saved.
+After the dump is saved with `saveDump` function, the current state of the database becomes stored in the file system, so it becomes possible to check whether the database structure has changed after the dump has been saved.
 For this purpose is provided function `verifyDump`.
 For example, consider checking for changes using PHPUnit: